d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 we first randomly sample a minibatch $\mathcal{B}_t$ consisting of a fixed number $|\mathcal{B}|$ of training examples.
-We then compute the derivative (gradient) of the average loss on the minibatch with regard to the model parameters.
+We then compute the derivative (gradient) of the average loss on the minibatch with respect to the model parameters.
-Finally, we multiply the gradient by a predetermined small positive value $\eta$, referred to as the *learning rate*, and subtract the resulting term from the current parameter values.
+Finally, we multiply the gradient by a predetermined small positive value $\eta$, called the *learning rate*, and subtract the resulting term from the current parameter values.
 We can express the update as follows: